-This Official Statement, which includes the cover page and the appendices, is being furnished in connection with the proposed issuance by the City of Austin, Texas (the "City"), of its \$202,460,000 City of Austin, Texas Water and Wastewater System Revenue Refunding Bonds, Series 2020C (the "Bonds").
-The Bonds are authorized to be issued pursuant to the authority conferred by the laws of the State of Texas (the "State"), an ordinance adopted by the City Council of the City on June 8, 2000 (the "Master Ordinance") providing the terms upon which Parity Water/Wastewater Obligations (as defined in the Master Ordinance) are to be issued and the covenants and security provisions related thereto, and a supplemental ordinance adopted by the City Council of the City on September 17, 2020 (the "Thirty-Fourth Supplement").
-The Master Ordinance and the Thirty-Fourth Supplement are collectively referred to in this document as the "Bond Ordinance."
-The Thirty-Fourth Supplement delegated to a designated "Pricing Officer" the authority to effect the sale of the Bonds, subject to the terms of the Thirty-Fourth Supplement.
-Capitalized terms not otherwise defined in this document have the meanings assigned in the Bond Ordinance or the Prior Subordinate Lien Ordinance (hereinafter defined), as applicable (see APPENDICES C and D in this document).
+This Official Statement, which includes the cover page and the appendices, is being furnished in connection with the proposed issuance by the City of Austin, Texas (the "City"), of its \$215,440,000\ City of Austin, Texas Water and Wastewater System Revenue Refunding Bonds, Series 2021 (the "Bonds").
+The Bonds are authorized to be issued pursuant to the authority conferred by the laws of the State of Texas (the "State"), an ordinance adopted by the City Council of the City on June 8, 2000 (the "Master Ordinance") providing the terms upon which Parity Water/Wastewater Obligations (as defined in the Master Ordinance) are to be issued and the covenants and security provisions related thereto, and a supplemental ordinance adopted by the City Council of the City on October 14, 2021 (the "Thirty-Eighth Supplement").
+The Master Ordinance and the Thirty-Eighth Supplement are collectively referred to in this document as the "Bond Ordinance."
+The Thirty-Eighth Supplement delegated to a designated "Pricing Officer" the authority to effect the sale of the Bonds, subject to the terms of the Thirty-Eighth Supplement.
+Capitalized terms not otherwise defined in this document have the meanings assigned in the Bond Ordinance or the Prior Subordinate Lien Ordinance (defined in this document), as applicable (see APPENDICES C and D in this document).

 The City is not permitted to issue any additional Prior Subordinate Lien Obligations, but must comply with the covenants contained in the bond ordinances authorizing the issuance of such obligations (the "Prior Subordinate Lien Ordinance") while such obligations are outstanding.
+The outstanding Prior Subordinate Lien Obligations have a final state maturity date of May 15, 2025.
 A copy of the Master Ordinance is attached to this document as APPENDIX C, and a summary of certain provisions of the Prior Subordinate Lien Ordinance is attached to this document as APPENDIX D. All descriptions of documents contained in this document are only summaries and are qualified in their entirety by reference to each such document.

 References to website addresses presented in this document are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless otherwise specified in this document, references to websites and the information or links contained therein are not incorporated into, and are not part of, this document.
+Unless otherwise specified in this document, references to websites and the information or links contained tin this document are not incorporated into, and are not part of, this document.

 The City has issued, and there currently remain outstanding, one series of Prior Subordinate Lien Obligations and Commercial Paper Obligations secured by a joint and several pledge of the net revenues of the City's Water and Wastewater System and the Electric Utility System.
 Pursuant to the Master Ordinance, no additional Prior Subordinate Lien Obligations may be issued.
 There are no Prior First Lien Obligations outstanding and no additional Prior First Lien Obligations may be issued.
 Commercial Paper Obligations having a combined pledge of Water and Wastewater System and Electric Utility System net revenues may continue to be issued on a subordinate lien basis to the Parity Water/Wastewater Obligations.
-As noted under "DEBT PAYABLE FROM SYSTEMS REVENUES" in this document, \$78,540,000 of Prior Subordinate Lien Obligations (with maturities extending through May 15, 2025) are outstanding as of the date of this document and no assurances can be given as to when or if such obligations will be defeased or paid prior to their stated maturity.
-See "DEBT PAYABLE FROM SYSTEMS REVENUES" in this document.
+As noted under "DEBT PAYABLE FROM COMBINED UTILITY SYSTEMS REVENUES" in this document, \$67,700,000 of Prior Subordinate Lien Obligations (with maturities extending through May 15, 2025) are outstanding as of the date of this document and no assurances can be given as to when or if such obligations will be defeased or paid prior to their stated maturity.
+See "DEBT PAYABLE FROM COMBINED UTILITY SYSTEMS REVENUES" in this document.